The Accursed Kings: Book 6 – Le Lis et le lion (1960)

 Charles dies and is succeeded by his cousin Philippe of Valois, thanks in no small part to the machinations of Robert of Artois.
-Meanwhile, young Edward III has married Philippa of Hainaut, and the popularity of his regent Mortimer is waning.
-When Mortimer orchestrates the execution of Edward's uncle Edmund, Earl of Kent, Edward reclaims the throne and has Mortimer executed.
+In England, young Edward III has married Philippa of Hainaut and the problems within the regency begin to compound just as he is about to come of age.
+Mortimer begins to overstep his authority over the various members of the royal family in front of him, mainly regency council president Henry, Earl of Lancaster.
+After Mortimer orchestrates the extrajudicial execution of Edward's uncle Edmund, Earl of Kent behind his and Lancaster's backs, Edward reclaims the throne and has Mortimer executed.
 With Philippe in his debt, Robert reopens his claim on Artois, but is forced to forge documents that Mahaut has destroyed.
 In love with Robert and excited by danger, Béatrice poisons Mahaut, and then her daughter Jeanne, to aid Robert's cause.
 When his case unravels, Robert refuses Philippe's offer of a quiet defeat, and is subsequently implicated in a lifetime of crimes.
 Now a fugitive and outlaw, Robert spends years wandering Europe before he seeks out Edward.
 Convincing the English king to make his claim on the French throne with force, Robert is killed in battle just as campaign is picking up speed.
 Twelve years later, Giannino Baglioni is summoned to Rome by the self-declared tribune Cola de Rienzi, who reveals to the Sienese banker that Giannino is actually Jean I, the rightful King of France.
 Rienzi's murder, however, thwarts Jean's bid for the throne, and he eventually dies in captivity in Naples, the last direct victim of the curse inflicted upon Philippe's house.
 The epilogue to the novel suggests, however, that the curse would reverberate over the House of Valois and France itself until the burning of Joan of Arc in Rouen a century after the main events of the novel.